stratdev3/SimpleW/readme.md

 #### Notes

-There is no need to declare specific argument or parameter in the Controller.
+There is no need to declare specific parameter in the Controller.

 The `GetJwt()` will internally parse the client request looking for, by order of appearance :
 1. `Session.jwt` (websocket only)
 2. `jwt` querystring in the request url (api only)
 3. `Authorization: bearer` in the request header (api only)

-#### Why differents ways for passing jwt ?
+#### Why different ways for passing jwt ?

 Passing jwt in the `Header` __should always__ be the preferred method.